jingmouren/gitlab_in-silico-public_charlie/README.md

 ### OpenAPI schema update

-In order to update the OpenAPI schema (after introducing changes to the request/response payloads), do the following:
+In order to update the OpenAPI schema (after introducing changes to the API, which include request/response payloads and endpoints), do the following:
 - Generate the schema: `cargo run --bin generate_schema`

 After generating the JSON schema, the application also calls `npx` to generate new index.html based on the schema.